 Some big box stores and retail chain stores may allow RVs to take overnight refuge in their parking lots during storms or the dark of night.

-2) Outdoor Fun Stores
+Outdoor and Camping Stores

 We’re talking about Cabelas, Bass Pro Shops, and Camping World.
 We have stayed overnight at a couple Cabelas who have specified RV sites with hookups.
 They are typically in safe communities right off the highway.